 Quick breads are great homemade treats to send in care packages as they ship well, taste great, and are easy to make.
-This Pumpkin Amaretto Quick Bread is a special treat to add to a Fall care package.Jump to Recipe Print Recipe
+This Pumpkin Amaretto Quick Bread is a snap to make, it freezes well, ships without crumbling , and it tastes wonderful!

 It’s an easy way to keep loved ones close and top of mind when they live in a different state.
-Even with zoom and texting always available, there is something special about getting and opening a package that you have put some extra love in.
+Even with zoom and texting always available, there is something special about getting and opening a package that you have put made with love.

 Although my care packages usually include a range of fun or needed “things”, they always have some sort of homemade food.
 Cookies, cupcakes and baked goods are well-loved treats around holidays, but they can be a problem to ship.